danalites/autool-docs/website/blog/2022-04-25-using-assets.md

 ## Using SVG files from manifest

-If you recall from a previous blog post about [Modifying Blocks](/blog/modifying-blocks-color-theme), you might have already seen an alternative approach to including SVG files in your block or component.
+If you recall from a previous blog post about you might have already seen an alternative approach to including SVG files in your block or component.

 > If you don't have it in your project, be sure to read our blog post about adding blocks and components by using [WP CLI](/blog/adding-blocks-wpcli).